 - Step 5: Be Smart

 Just be smart and cautious.
 People are constantly attempting to access your data.
 Free public WiFi is one way that makes it way too easy for them.
 So, before you connect to free public WiFi ask yourself if you really need the internet, and if you do, be very cautious of what information you access.
 Also, be aware that others may be watching what you do.

 Types of Attacks

 A type of attack that disables or damages computers and computer systems.
 There are many different forms of malware.
 Malware is one of the most common kinds of cyber viruses today.
-The goal with this kind of virus is to shut down and disable your system.
+This kind of virus aims to shut down and disable your system.
 From there, hackers can take several courses of action that could benefit them

-A form of a malware attack that blocks access to computer systems until a sum of money is paid.
-Ransomware is an especially scary form of cyber attack because your system is being kidnapped and held hostage.
+A form of malware attack that blocks access to computer systems until a sum of money is paid.
+Ransomware is an especially scary form of cyberattack because your system is being kidnapped and held hostage.
 With ransomware, they promise the hope of having your information restored for a hefty fee, but often even after paying the fee your data is never restored.